Shigo-phobia/100-days-of-code/log.md

 Thoughts: I really struggled with query selection and event listener

-Link to work: <a href="https://codepen.io/Shigo-phobia/pen/jOpQwao">Countdown TImer</a>
+Link to work: <a href="https://codepen.io/Shigo-phobia/pen/jOpQwao">TO do List</a>

 **Day 4: Febuary 2, 2023**
 Today's Progress: Animated Button With CSS.

 Thoughts: I learn about using CSS to create animation

-Link to work: <a href="https://codepen.io/Shigo-phobia/pen/GRBPOGQ">Countdown TImer</a>
+Link to work: <a href="https://codepen.io/Shigo-phobia/pen/GRBPOGQ">Animated Button</a>

+**Day 5: Febuary 3, 2023**
+Today's Progress: Animated Button With CSS.

+I learn CSS from Freecodecamp and w3schools

+**Day 6: Febuary 4, 2023**
+Today's Progress: Neon Button With CSS.

+i learn how to create a neon button with CSS